-The museum of natural history , located in the former palace of the Court of Aids, was born in 1852 from the will of the members of the Society of Sciences, Agriculture and Beautiful Letters of Tarn-et-Garonne who wish to make available to Montalbanais their private collections.
-Victor Brun, naturalist, member of the Society and holder of most of the fund that composes the Museum is appointed curator in 1857.The collection of meteorites, including that which fell on the village of Orgueil in 1864, propels the visitor into space while minerals, plunge into the bowels of our planet.
+The natural history museum , located in the former palace of the Cour des aides, was created in 1852 at the behest of members of the Société des Sciences, Agriculture et Belles Lettres du Tarn-et-Garonne who wished to make available to Montalbanais their private collections.
+Victor Brun, naturalist, member of the Society and holder of most of the funds that make up the Museum was appointed curator in 1857.The meteorite collection, including that which fell on the village of Orgueil in 1864, propels the visitor into space while the minerals plunge him into the bowels of our planet.

-Today, the collections are spread over five equally rich rooms.
-Upon entry, the elephant of Cirque Pinder observes the visitor while the cats stand guard with the bear and the wolf.
-In the other rooms, thousands of birds from around the world, a remarkable collection, parade behind the windows and invite to travel (hummingbirds, birds of paradise, parrots ...)
+Today, the collections are displayed in 5 rooms, each as rich as the other.
+As soon as you enter, the Cirque Pinder elephant watches the visitor while the felines stand guard with the bear and the wolf.
+In the other rooms, the thousands of birds from around the world, a remarkable collection, parade behind the windows and invite to travel (hummingbirds, birds of paradise, parrots ...)

-The trip is also done in time with fossilsPhosphorites from Quercy (Lot) dating back between -40 and -23 million years and which testify to the transformation of the species and environments of our surroundings at that time.
+The journey is also made in time with fossilsphosphorites from Quercy (Lot) dating between -40 and -23 million years old and which testify to the transformation of the species and environments of our surroundings at that time.

 BUSINESS HOURS :